ltcRandomwalk/NESA/README.md

 ## Reusability Guide

-We offer reusablility guide for three use cases of our framework:
+We offer a reusability guide for three use cases of our framework:
 1. Applying our framework to analyze a new program.
 2. Implementing a new analysis instance using our framework.
 3. Implementing a new feature using our framework.